-The 2021 NOFO provides a set-aside of \$102 million nationally for a DV bonus competition for new projects that serve a 100% DV population.
-Each CoC can receive a DV bonus amount of no more than 15% of its Preliminary Pro Rata Need (in our case \$149,015).
+The 2022 NOFO provides a set-aside of \$52 million nationally for a DV bonus competition for new projects that serve a 100% DV population.
+Each CoC can receive a DV bonus amount of no more than 15% of its PPRN (in our case \$90,218).
 The minimum single application amount is \$50,000.
 Also, a DV bonus project can be an expansion of a non-DV renewal (e.g., a RRH project expands to serve an exclusively DV population in the expansion).
 Eligible project types:

 - 1. RRH following Housing First, one or more projects - 2.
 TH-RRH following Housing First, one or more projects - 3.
-CES focused on DV priorities, trauma-informed, client centered, no more than one project.
+CES focused on DV, no more than one project.